Papilio-Labs/papilio-loader-mcp/README.md

 ## Features

 - **Web Interface**: Modern browser-based UI for manual device flashing by end users (NEW!)
+  - **Saved Files Library**: Save frequently-used firmware files with descriptions for easy reuse (NEW!)
 - **MCP Server**: Integrates with Claude Desktop and other MCP clients for AI-assisted device programming
 - **REST API**: FastAPI-based HTTP API for remote network access
 - **Dual Programming Tools**: